MeshEnvy/mesh-mapper/QUICKSTART.md

 1. Review the detailed README.md for all options
 2. Adjust configuration in config_example.json for custom settings
-3. Experiment with different LoRa presets to see range differences
+3. Experiment with different LoRa presets in your CSV to see range differences
 4. Compare 30m vs 90m resolution outputs for your use case